-7. Panel Responsibilities.
-The panel of experts established for a review for a project shall:

-a.
-Conduct the review for the subject project in a timely manner in accordance with the study and RP schedule;

-b.
-Follow the "Charge", but when deemed appropriate by the team lead, request other products relevant to the project and the purpose of the review.

-c.
-Receive from USACE any public written and oral comments provided on the project;

-d.
-Provide timely written and oral comments throughout the development of the project, as requested; and e.
+- 7. Panel Responsibilities.
+The panel of experts established for a review for a project shall: - a.
+Conduct the review for the subject project in a timely manner in accordance with the study and RP schedule; - b.
+Follow the "Charge", but when deemed appropriate by the team lead, request other products relevant to the project and the purpose of the review. - c.
+Receive from USACE any public written and oral comments provided on the project; - d.
+Provide timely written and oral comments throughout the development of the project, as requested; and - e.
 Assure the review avoids replicating an ATR and focuses on the questions in the "Charge", but the panel can recommend additional questions for consideration.
-The SAR panel may recommend to the RMO additional or alternate questions.

-f.
-Offer any lessons learned to improve the review process.

-g.
-Submit reports in accordance with the review plan milestones.

-h.
-The team panel lead shall be responsible for insuring that comments represent the group, be non-attributable to individuals, and where there is lack of consensus, note the non-concurrence and why.

-8. Record of Review.
+The SAR panel may recommend to the RMO additional or alternate questions. - f.
+Offer any lessons learned to improve the review process. - g.
+Submit reports in accordance with the review plan milestones. - h.
+The team panel lead shall be responsible for insuring that comments represent the group, be non-attributable to individuals, and where there is lack of consensus, note the non-concurrence and why. - 8.
+Record of Review.
 The review team will prepare a review report.
 All review panel comments shall be entered as team comments that represent the group and be non-attributable to individuals.
 The team lead is to seek consensus, but where there is a lack of consensus, note the non-concurrence and why.
 A suggested report outline is an introduction, the composition of the review team, a summary of the review during design, a summary of the review during construction, any lessons learned in both the process and/or design and construction, and appendices for conflict of disclosure forms, for comments to include any appendices for supporting analyses and assessments of the adequacy and acceptability of the methods, models, and analyses used.
 All comments in the report will be finalized by the panel prior to their release to USACE for each review plan milestone.

-9. District Responsibilities to complete the SAR Report.
+9. District Responsibilities to Complete the SAR Report.

-a.
-The host district Chief of Engineering is responsible for coordinating with the RMO, for attending review meetings with the SAR review panel, communicating with the agency or contractor selecting the panel members, and for coordinating the approval of the final report with the MSC Chief of Business Technical Division.
+- a.
+The host district Chief of Engineering is responsible for coordinating with the RMO, for attending review meetings with the SAR review panel, communicating with the agency or contractor selecting the panel members, and for coordinating the approval of the final report with the MSC Chief of Business Technical Division. - b.

-b.
 After receiving a report on a project from the peer review panel, the District Chief of Engineering, with full coordination with the Chiefs of Construction and Operations, shall consider all comments contained in the report and prepare a written response for all comments and note concurrence and subsequent action or non-concurrence with an explanation.
-The District Chief of Engineering shall submit the panel's report and the Districts responses shall be submitted to the MSC for final MSC Commander approval and then make the report and responses available to the public on the District's website
+The District Chief of Engineering shall submit the panel's report and the Districts responses to the MSC Chief of Business Technical Division for final review and concurrence.
+The final report is then presented to the MSC Commander for approval.
+After MSC Commander approval, the report and responses shall be made available to the public on the District's website.